Iratus: Lord of the Dead on Steam - User reviews, Price & Information

 Released on April 23rd 2020 is available on Windows, MacOS and Linux in 12 languages: English, Russian, French, German, Spanish - Spain, Korean, Simplified Chinese, Traditional Chinese, Japanese, Polish, Turkish and Hungarian.

-The game is currently priced at 2.99ā‚¬ on Steam and has a 90% discount.
+The game is currently priced at 2.99ā‚¬ on Steam with a 90% discount.

 The Steam community has classified Iratus: Lord of the Dead into these genres: